shensquared/setrock/README.md

 ## Who is this service for?

 - MIT students creating web services for the MIT community
-- MIT clubs and organizations that want to add Touchstone authentication to their backend services
+- MIT clubs and organizations that want to add Touchstone authentication to their services

 ## Why not use other MIT auth services?